champierre/s2ar/README.md

   ![](images/connect.png)

-6. Back to S2AR on iOS device, tap "Set origin" in the right bottom corner, find any surface(yellow dots should appear), then tap on it.
-A small red square should appear there.
+6. Back to S2AR on iOS device, find any surface then tap on it.
+Coordinate axes should appear there.
 This will be origin point(x:0, y:0, z:0).

   ![](images/origin.png)